navidrome/website/content/en/docs/usage/tagging-guidelines/index.md

 - In Picard’s settings, you can enable options to embed cover art *and* save a cover image file.
 Doing both is ideal (embed for portability, and cover.jpg for any software that looks for it).
 Picard also allows scripting for file naming — handy if you want to auto-organize your folders as mentioned.
+- Because Navidrome matches artists based on their name, enable the "Use standardized artist names" option in Picard (Preferences -> Metadata).
+This helps ensure consistent naming (e.g., always using "[Osees](https://musicbrainz.org/artist/194272cc-dcc8-4640-a4a6-66da7d250d5c)" instead of variations like "Thee Oh Sees", "Oh Sees", etc.).
 - For a better integration with Navidrome, you can add the following scripts to your Picard configuration, to add extra tags that can help Navidrome organize your library:
     ```shell